 The second rumour, that the iCar will be electric, seems to be the more likely of the two.
-With evidence of ex Tesla employees now working at Apple apparent on LinkedIn and with Elon Musk admitting that Apple are tying to poach their engineers, it seems the logical explanation that Apple will create something similar to what Tesla currently manufactures - the best electric cars available on the market.
+With evidence of ex-Tesla employees now working at Apple apparent on LinkedIn and with Elon Musk admitting that Apple is tying to poach their engineers, it seems the logical explanation that Apple will create something similar to what Tesla currently manufactures - the best electric cars available on the market.

 This is also backed up by a new report from the Wall Street Journal that claims that the Apple Car on course to be released in 2019 won't be a fully autonomous car, and instead will be fully electric with a handful of 'smart' features.
 Speaking to Apple insiders, the WSJ claims that Apple's iCar will come complete with emergency braking, cruise control that'll manage the accelerator and breaks on motorways and in traffic, as well as an automatic lane changing system that'll be activated by the flick of the indicator stalk.

 It's worth noting that these features aren't as groundbreaking and futuristic as you may think as the latest Tesla Model S P85D already boasts these features (in countries where its legal anyway!).